What is a ‘clean break’ following divorce?

 When you get married, you become financially tied to your partner.
 If you divorce your partner, it might surprise you to learn that this doesn’t automatically end your financial relationship with them.

-A ‘ clean break ’ usually refers to a type of order that the court can make following a divorce, to sever any financial ties between you both.
+A clean break order usually refers to a type of order that the court can make following a divorce, to sever any financial ties between you both.

-In this blog, we’ll explain why you might want to consider a clean break, and how you can go about getting one.
+In this blog, we’ll explain why you might want to consider a clean break divorce, and how to get a clean break order.

 A divorce legally ends your marriage and there are several stages that you must go through in order for your divorce to be finalised and legal.
 It’s the same process for dissolving civil partnerships, so all references to divorce below, apply equally to dissolutions.
 You can read about how to get divorced here.